 - At least one special education teacher or provider.

-- A representative of the local public agency (i.e. School Principle, School Administrator) who:
+- A representative of the local public agency (i.e. School Principal, School Administrator) who:

 - knowledgeable about specially designed instruction for students with disabilities,